 School vouchers are a source of debate between public and private schools nationwide, but nowhere is the debate more acutely felt than in Indiana.
 Indiana is home to one of the largest voucher programs in the country, and many are waiting to see whether this program delivers on all of its promises.
 Vouchers are also a major point of contention in places like Wisconsin and Louisiana, where schools are fighting for students and parents are waiting to see if the benefits of school choice will come to fruition.
 Do vouchers improve the quality of education for all students?
-With inconclusive test results, the jury appears to be out still.
+With inconclusive test results, the jury appears to still be out.
 However, that doesn鈥檛 change the intensity with which both sides fight for the type of education system they believe is best.

 Competition Heats Up in Indiana